ByteworksHomeLab/smitchell.github.io/_posts/2021-01-05-ansible-for-your-home-lab.md

 # Home Lab Ansible Playbook

-While I have had a few run-ins with Ansible, I never wrote playbooks until now.
-You can find my Ansible playbook in this Github repository: [github.com/smitchell/ansible-home-lab](https://github.com/smitchell/ansible-home-lab).
-Its purpose is to automate the set-up of new nodes in my cluster.
-Not all my Raspberry Pis are Kubernetes nodes.
-One is the Network Attached Storage, and another is the Rancher Server, so I didn’t include the installation of Kubernetes in this playbook.
+Despite using Ansible off and on since 2016, I never wrote playbooks until now.
+I set out to replace some of the manual setup I perform.
 The steps to set-up Ubuntu on Raspberry Pi are covered in my previous post [Running Ubuntu on a Raspberry Pi Cluster](/running-ubuntu-on-rpi).
 Here they are:

 1. Flash the drive with the Ubuntu server image.
 1. Add the ssh file.